dniael/pictionary-game/README.md

 # Skribbl.io Clone

 ## Overview
-This project is an in progress clone of the popular online multiplayer drawing and guessing game, Skribbl.io.
+This project is an in progress pictionary game inspired by the popular online multiplayer drawing and guessing game, Skribbl.io.
 Players take turns drawing a given word while others try to guess what the word is.
 The game is built using modern web technologies and provides a fun and interactive experience.

 ## Features
 - **Multiplayer Support**: Play with friends or join public games.